 6. Khangchendzonga National Park

 The Khangchendzonga National Park in Sikkim is the region’s best wildlife park.
-During the tourist season (in summer), the park sees thousands of tourists driving down to explore the exotic and beautiful flora and fauna found in the park.
+During the summer season, the park sees thousands of tourists driving down to explore the exotic and beautiful flora and fauna found in the park.
 From local species like the snow leopard to Himalayan deer and even exotic animals like the Himalayan Tahr, you can spot them all at the park.
 The Khangchendzonga National Park is also a great place for nature trails and hiking.

 7. Nathula Pass

 Located about 14,140 feet above sea level, this pass is iconic.
 It connects India with Tibet and a portion of this pass lies in close proximity to the famous Silk Road.
 There are a few shops near the Nathula Pass that sell authentic and original Tibetan clothing, artwork and handicrafts at great prices.
-A few miles away lies Kupup, a place where you can stay under the clouds, staying here is a magical experience.
+A few miles away lies Kupup, a place where you can stay under the clouds for a magical experience.

-To enter the Nathula Pass you need a permit.
-You can get one for Rs.200 at a counter before the Pass.
+- Tip: To enter the Nathula Pass you need a permit.
+You can get one for Rs.200 at a counter before the Pass with proper IDs.

 Located in West Sikkim, Ravangla is a popular tourist destination.
 The place is home to great outdoor experiences.
-You can go sightseeing to some stunning Gompas and Monasteries or go shopping for local products.
+You can go sightseeing at some stunning Gompas and Monasteries or go shopping for local products.
 Make sure you visit the Buddha Park, a haven of Buddhist culture.
 The hills in Ravangla are ideal for hiking.
 The trails are amazing and the views from the hills are stunning.

 Namchi combines culture with a bit of adventure and nature.
 The place is one of the top choices when it comes to tourism in Sikkim.
 Many tourists visit to get up-close to Buddhist culture.
 In Namchi, you can visit splendid Gompas and Monasteries or choose to explore the gorgeous woodland mountain valleys.
 If you love the outdoors, you will have a great time in Namchi.

 Singalila is a top destination for trekking in these parts of India.
 The town is home to legendary trails that are both challenging and exciting.
 From the peaks of the mountains, soak in stunning views Mt.
 Everest, it is a sight to behold.
 The defining tourist spot of the area is the Singalila National Park, a wildlife park, home to exotic animals and great sceneries.

 Nestled among the hills, Zuluk is known because of its historic connection to the Silk Route.
 History apart, the town is a laid-back destination, ideal for those looking to get away from commercial tourist places.
 You can enjoy nature at its very best.
 Sit on the hills and soak in the peaceful ambience or choose to trek on the lovely hills.

 12. Phodong Monastery

 The Phodong Monastery is one of the most important monasteries in Sikkim.
 It is one of the few monasteries to have been reconstructed over and over again.
 Its gorgeous architecture is something that’s worth checking out.
 For spiritual bliss, make sure you visit in the morning when special prayers are chanted.

 13. Zemu Glacier

 The glacier is a famous trekking spot in Sikkim and all adventure sports lovers in Sikkim must make the climb up the glacier at least once in their lives.
 Challenging and exciting, trekking at Zemu Glacier will give you the chance to come across remarkably stunning trails.
 The trek is challenging, so be prepared for strenuous walking and passing through rocky terrain.

 Lachung is a scenic village in Sikkim.
 This place gives tourists plenty of opportunities to explore Sikkim’s cultural aspects.
 The drive to Sikkim from Gangtok is simply amazing.
 The roads are good and the view majestic.
 One of the top sites to see in the town is the Lachung Monastery, an ancient Buddhist abbey that’s the pride of the town.